lmuenter/moody/README.md

 <!-- badges: end -->

-This app is a digital diary and mood tracker.
-The goal of {moody} is to track your wellbeing together with a factor which impacts your daily life.
+A digital diary and mood tracker.
+The goal of {moody} is to track your wellbeing, together with a factor which impacts your daily life.

 ## Installation